-According to the Office of Employment and Population Statistics within the Arizona Department of Administration, Arizona's economy is forecasted to experience gradual gains in total employment for the calendar years 2015-2017.
-Specifically, Arizona's jobs are projected to increase by 2.84% for the 2015 through 2017 period.
-This translates into an estimated gain of 156,535 jobs over the three-year period.
+According to the Office of Economic Opportunity within the Arizona Department of Administration, Arizona's economy is forecasted to grow steadily for the calendar years 2016-2018.
+Specifically, Arizona's jobs are projected to increase from 2,852,181 in the third quarter of 2016 to 2,990,734 in the second quarter of 2018 which indicates an estimated gain of 138,553 jobs.
+This translates into 2.4% annualized growth for the two-year period.
 The overall employment situation in Arizona continues to improve.
 This suggests that the positive signs of economic improvement outweigh the risks associated with any uncertainties.
-As of September 2016, Arizona's seasonally adjusted unemployment rate was 5.5%.
+As of September 2017, Arizona's seasonally adjusted unemployment rate was 4.7%.